 Contract lifecycle management popularly known as CLM is the process of managing contracts from requesting a contract to the disposition of the contract.
 Various tools and software are available in the market to handle this process effectively.
-Morden era tools even allow automated drafting, redlining, digital signatures and compliance management on tool itself.
+Morden-era tools even allow automated drafting, redlining, digital signatures, and compliance management on the tool itself.

 Let us now understand the vital stages present in Contract lifecycle management:

-- Contract Request: The first stage in the CLM cycle is contract requesting, a draft is prepared and shared with the other party for their review.
+- Contract Request: The first stage in the CLM cycle is contracting to request, a draft is prepared and shared with the other party for their review.

 - Contract Approval: Once the final draft is agreed on, the next stage is to obtain required approvals by both the parties from their respective leaderships.